 Similarly: creating a department (or a team) which is responsible for the whole storage of a divison or of the company is a very bad idea.
-Besides the NOF risks explained in section Kirchhoff's Law: Suitability of Storage Networks, it can easily bind you for decades, likely to either cost-intensitive commercial storage appliances (depending on the gusto of involved people, see section Local vs Centralized Storage), and/or to some BigCluster architecture.
+It will bind you for decades, likely to either cost-intensitive commercial storage appliances (depending on the gusto of involved people, see section Local vs Centralized Storage), and/or to some BigCluster architecture.
 It simply means that only network-centric storage hardware can be used in practice, and that an expensive storage network becomes mandatory in practice (otherwise capacity planning etc could become difficult).
 Other types of storage will become almost impossible.
 Changing such an architecture for some petabytes of data will be very cumbersome and time-consuming.